joeromero/docs/content/cartodb_ui/cartodb_ui.md

 ## What is a visualization

-A visualization is the combination of a basemap (more later) and your data.
+A visualization is the combination of a basemap (more basemaps later) and your data.
 Once you have your data imported (the data you want to visualize) it will just show up on a map, and there you have your first visualization!
 This visualization will simply represent your points or polygons over the default map, with no customization whatsoever.
-From this point on, you can start customising how your visualization will look: the basemap, the type of map, assigning colors, creating infowindows, animating your data over a timeline with Torque...
+From this point on, you can start customizing how your visualization will look: changing the basemap, layer colors, creating infowindows, animating your data over a timeline with Torque...

-All customizations you make on your visualization are automatically saved (hey, we are on the cloud!), so you don't have to worry about loosing your work.
+All customizations you make on your visualization are automatically saved (hey, we are on the cloud!), so you don't have to worry about losing your work.
 If you ever want to save a given visualization and keep working in a new version, you can duplicate it.

 [SCREENSHOT TODO: Sidebar: Layers]

-CartoDB uses layers to represent data over your selected basemap.
+CartoDB uses layers to represent data over a basemap.
 Each visualization is composed of a basemap plus a layer or several layers of data.
 You can customize what and how data is shown in each layer - that is, you can customize each layer independently.
 You can decide which layers are visible in a certain visualization.

 When you import data into CartoDB you are creating a table (or updating an existing one).
 Then, in each layer you have data linked from a table.
 When you create a new layer you select the table that will be linked.
 By default, all data from that table will be shown in the visualization.
-With our visual tools you can filter what data will be shown (either using the SQL window or the filters - more on that later TODO link sections).
-You can use two or more tables to create the representation of the data that you want to show.
+With our visual tools you may filter what data will be shown (either using the SQL window or the filters - more on that later TODO link sections).
+You may use two or more tables to create the representation of the data that you want to show.